We've been trusted loan comparison by thousands of customers since 2013.

 The homeowner lenders that we have partnered with at Lending Expert are willing to take a view on bad credit histories and those with IVAs and CCJs – and provided that you meet the other criteria, you can still get the funds you need with a bad credit score.

-You can use our comparison table to compare homeowner loans and find the best rates and terms for you.
+You can use our eligibility checker to compare homeowner loans and find the best rates and terms for you.

-Yes, if secured against your home, you will likely incur valuation fees (between £400 to £1,000), legal fees (depending on your solicitor), land registry fees and sometimes broker fees (1% to 2% of loan value).
+Yes, if secured against your home, you will likely incur valuation fees (between £400 to £1,000), legal fees (depending on your solicitor), land registry fees and broker fees (8% – 10% of loan value).

 Some homeowner lenders offer their products with fixed or variable rates – allowing you to choose between a fixed rate which remains the same throughout, or a variable rate which could be cheaper based on market conditions.